cosmos/iavl/docs/proof/proof.md

 ```

 Unlike in our diagrams, the key of the inner nodes are not actually part of the proof.
 This is
-because they are only used to guide binary searches and do no necessarily correspond to actual keys
+because they are only used to guide binary searches and do not necessarily correspond to actual keys
 in the data set, and are thus not included in any hashes.

 Similarly, `ProofLeafNode` contains a subset of leaf node data: